First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 • Pharmaceutical residues in drinking and surface water or traditional/country foods.

-• Naturally occurring toxins, such as aflatoxins, mycotoxins and marine biotoxins (in shellfish)
+• Naturally occurring toxins, such as aflatoxins, mycotoxins and marine biotoxins (in shellfish).

-2. Radiological hazards
+2. Radiological contaminants

 Radon is a radioactive, colourless, odourless gas occurring naturally as an indirect decay product of uranium or thorium.

-Note: The FNECP program generally does not accept drinking water quality research proposals because drinking water quality is monitored systematically and on an ongoing basis in all First Nations communities by First Nations communities and Indigenous Services Canada.
+3. The FNECP program generally does not accept drinking water quality research proposals because drinking water quality is monitored systematically and on an ongoing basis in all First Nations communities by First Nations communities and Indigenous Services Canada.
 Only very novel and innovative state-of-the-art research project proposals that aim to contribute to the publishable body of knowledge, which cannot be achieved through the existing surveillance structure, may be considered.

 How to submit a proposal